-Over the past two years, I have connected with a lot of dads in the area, and the message is clear: they want to be involved.
+Over the past three years, I have connected with a lot of dads in the area, and the message is clear: they want to be involved.
 Dads want to be in their kids’ lives.
 Dads want to go to play groups.
 Dads want to talk about how they’re experiencing fatherhood.
 Dads want to share dad jokes.
 Dads want to connect with other dads.

 Introducing Dad Guild.